lkodinsson/MARS/Basic/Maneuvers.md

 **Resist:** Fortitude

-Make an attack.
+Make an attack with –2 to hit.
 If successful, the target becomes prone.

 ## Leap Strike